charmoniumQ/thesis/prelim_text/README.md

 | Insufficient metadata                       | 27%                    |

 @zhaoWhyWorkflowsBreak2012 remark that provenance could preserve or enable repair for several classes of failures, including unavailability of 3rd party resources and insufficient descriptions.
-We investigate this approach in my proposed work.
+I investigate this approach in my proposed work.

 ## Proactively ensuring reproducibility